fish-quant/fq-imjoy/docs/fq-load-data.md

 7. A list in the lower part of the interface will then be populated.
 You can load an image by clicking on the arrow symbol.
     This will load for a given position all specified channels and show them in the image carousel.

-    Double-clickin on an image will show it in the [image viewer](imjoy-imageviewer.md).
+    Double-clicking on an image will show it in the [image viewer](imjoy-imageviewer.md).

     ![fq-ui-scan-folder.png](img/fq-ui-scan-folder.png){: style="width:500px"}

+8. Most specified parameters (except the channel list), will be stored and reused when you launch ImJoy the next time.

 ## Trouble shooting